kenkoo/mksite/README.md

 # mksite
-A simple bash script to create an apache virtual host
+A simple php script to create an apache virtual host